 If you are thinking about traveling to Peru I recommend checking STA Travel and Intrepid Travel who both offer a wide range of tours in Peru to make the most of your trip.
 With STA Travel also check if you qualify for any of their discount cards!

 Safe Travels!
-Come back and tell us how your ancient Inca adventures were!
+Come back and tell us how your Sacred Valley adventures were!